garvjain7/codeAlive/README.md

 - **Zero friction sharing** — paste code, hit share, get a link.
 No account, no configuration, no expiration.
 - **Custom or random URLs** — choose your own slug (e.g. `codealive.onrender.com/my-bug`) or let the system generate a short unique one.
 - **Language detection** — automatically detects the programming language as you type, with a 1s debounce and instant detection on paste.
-- **Syntax highlighting** — powered by Prism.js with a custom dark theme tuned for CodeAlive's palette.
-Supports 30+ languages.
+- **Syntax highlighting** — powered by **CodeMirror 6** with a custom dark theme tuned for CodeAlive's palette.
+Supports 30+ dynamically loaded languages.
 - **Copy to clipboard** — one-click copy of the code content.
 - **Download** — download the snippet as a file with the correct extension based on detected language.